 Current projects that...

-I'm collaborating on: (1) Estimating the total catch, catch trends, and population impacts of gill net fisheries for mobulid rays in Sri Lanka; (2) Estimating abundance and population trends of oceanic manta rays in the Western Pacific; (3) Describing fertilization rates and survival of eggs from a Nassau Grouper spawning aggregation in the Caribbean.
+I'm collaborating on: (1) Estimating the total catch, catch trends, and population impacts of gill net fisheries for mobulid rays in Sri Lanka; (2) Estimating abundance and population trends of oceanic manta rays in the Eastern Pacific; (3) Describing fertilization rates and survival of eggs from a Nassau Grouper spawning aggregation in the Caribbean.